Disorder-induced ferrimagnetism in sputtered Mn$_{x}$CoGe thin films: Structural Characterization

 \section{Structural Characterization}

 The crystal structures of the films were investigated with conventional X-ray diffraction (XRD) $\theta-2\theta$ measurements on a \emph{Siemens D500 Diffractometer} equipped with a Cu source and monochrometer.
-To determine the strain in the films, the XRD measurements were compared to grazing angle X-ray diffraction (GAXRD) measurements, where the incident X-ray beam is fixed at $\theta_i = 6 \si{\degree}$.
+To determine the strain in the films, the XRD measurements were compared to grazing angle X-ray diffraction (GAXRD) measurements, where the incident X-ray beam is fixed at $\theta_i = \ang{6}$.
 The alignment of the diffractometer was checked with a Si powder sample for both the XRD and the GAXRD geometries.

+As-deposited XRD data shows that the films are either nanocrystalline or amorphous and discernible crystallographic phases only appeared after annealing.
 Annealing times and temperatures were selected to produce single phase samples.
-Five sets of samples --\MCGa{}, \MCGy{}, \MCGb{}, \MCGz{} and \MCGc{} -- were annealed within the temperature range of 375\degC - 500\degC for an interval time between 2 minutes and 40 minutes, yielding \ce{Ni2In}-type polycrystalline films.
-High temperature annealing resulted in mixed phase samples: annealing at 700\degC produced a mixture of \ce{Ni2In}-type and \ce{TiNiSi}-type phases, but there was no evidence of a tetragonal phase.
-Figure~\ref{fig:xrd} shows fits to GAXRD measurements of the \ce{Ni2In}-type samples that demonstrate the phase is stable across the entire composition range, $0.8 \leq x \leq 2.5$.
+Five sets of samples --\MCGa{}, \MCGy{}, \MCGb{}, \MCGz{} and \MCGc{} -- were annealed within the temperature range of \SIrange{375}{600}{\degreeCelsius} for times between 2 minutes and 40 minutes, yielding \ce{Ni_{2}In}-type polycrystalline films.
+High temperature annealing resulted in mixed phase samples: annealing at \SI{700}{\degreeCelsius} produced a mixture of the hexagonal \ce{Ni_{2}In}-type and the orthorhombic \ce{TiNiSi}-type phases.
+The properties of the samples annealed at high temperature are not discussed further.
+Figure~\ref{fig:xrd} shows fits to GAXRD measurements of the \ce{Ni_{2}In}-type samples that demonstrate the phase is stable across the entire composition range, $0.8 \leq x \leq 2.5$.